 25. Do: Buy at the End of the Year

 As the year winds down, dealers are looking to dump their remaining inventory in anticipation of receiving the new year’s models, which makes early winter a great time to shop for deals.
-“Most bargain hunters know the end of the year is a good time to get a deal on a car,” said Christian Gulliksen, senior editor of CarsDirect.
+“Most bargain hunters know the end of the year is a good time to get a deal on a car,” said Christian Gulliksen, former senior editor of CarsDirect.

 “But if you’re buying a Mercedes-Benz or a BMW, there is another reason to put off a purchase until December.
 For the last few years, this is when the sales battle between Germany’s premium brands has climaxed in a burst of incentives,” said Gulliksen.